casper-ecosystem/signer/README.md

 **Note:** The Casper Signer supports Google Chrome and Chromium-based browsers like Brave.
 We recommend using the latest available browser versions.

+## Integrating with the Casper Signer

+To integrate your website with the Casper Signer on Mainnet, you need to go through an [approval process](https://github.com/casper-ecosystem/signer/issues/new?assignees=George-cl&labels=Integration&template=whitelisting_request.yml&title=%5BIntegration%5D%3A+Name+of+Your+Project).

 ## Architecture

 The Casper Signer browser extension has four components outlined here.